-It minted its own coins.
-The historician Svoronos indicate 11 different types of coins.
+Olous minted its own coin.
+The historician Svoronos indicated 11 different types of coins.
 Most of them represented on one side Vritomartis Artemis and on the other Zeus with an eagle, a dolphin or a star.
-The edge of Olounda continued until the first Byzantine period as we can see by the Basilicas of Poros with the marvelous mosaic and the Basilica of Kolokytha with exceptional white marble.
+The development of Olous continued until the first Byzantine period as we can see by the basilicas of Poros with the marvelous mosaic and the Basilica of Kolokytha with exceptional white marble parts.